kyma-project/test-infra/docs/prow/prow-jobs-quick-start.md

     For more details on how rendering templates works, read [Render Tamplates](https://github.com/kyma-project/test-infra/tree/main/development/tools/cmd/rendertemplates).

     > **CAUTION:** Do not change the generated file!
-Otherwise, the PR wouldn't be merged, because the job checking the generated file would fail
+Otherwise, the PR won't be merged, because the job checking the generated file will fail.

 4. Each Prow job must execute a command.
 You can either specify it directly in the Prow job definition file (`templates/data/<NAME-data.yaml>`), or attach a script file to the Prow job definition file.
 The second alternative provides broader options.